infinum/eightshift-docs/website/docs/basics/frontend.md

 In general, you can use anything as-is from the node_modules library, or you can modify/add the functionality in your project.

-A Block Editor is written using React; we then use React in the Block Editor.
+Block Editor is written using React; we then use React in the Block Editor.
 You can read about blocks in this [chapter](blocks), but there are other aspects of the project's front-end part that you should know to use Eightshift Boilerplate to its full potential.